 When I’m not romping over the mountains or dreaming up the next overseas adventure, I work for a charity inspiring positive changes and providing second chances to young people.

-I am also an active call-out member of my local Mountain Rescue Team and part of their rope rescue group, I lead the odd cycle rides and I’m addicted to climbing and trail running.
+I am also an Assistant Leader in my local Mountain Rescue Team and part of their rope rescue group, I lead the odd cycle rides and I’m addicted to climbing and trail running.